nearform/angular-patterns-workshop/apps/slides/slides/unsubscribe.md

 - This is an ideal place to clean up component specific resources that have been created during its lifetime
 - The **RxJs** [`takeUntil`](https://rxjs.dev/api/operators/takeUntil) operator allows you to supply a second Observable stream which will close the first stream when it emits a value
 - An **RxJS** [`Subject`](https://rxjs.dev/guide/subject) allows you to create a simple read/write stream and can be supplied to `takeUntil` as its argument
-- To emit a value from a Subject you call its `next` method with either a value or without any argument if the Subject is typed as `Subject<void>()`
+- To emit a value from a Subject, call its `next` method with either a value or without any argument if the Subject is typed as `Subject<void>()`

 </div>